The ideal place to work: a seafarer’s story

 World class support during a career at sea

-In more recent years, Giorgos has been both influenced and impressed by the Port Captains and Superintendent Engineers from Thenamaris’ head office who pay regular visits to the vessels, as well as by external auditors.
+Serving as Second Officer, Chief Officer and Master on board Thenamaris vessels, Giorgos remains both influenced and impressed by the Port Captains and Superintendent Engineers from Thenamaris’ head office who pay regular visits to the vessels, as well as by external auditors.
 “These individuals help draw my attention to areas I need to focus on, such as new safety regulations,” he says.
 “In particular, I feel able to share my concerns with the office representatives, as they always make an effort to provide the crew guidance and support.
 They’re almost like family to me.”

 Giorgos believes that he has benefited greatly from training during his time at Thenamaris.
-“So far I’ve attended four different officer seminars in Athens which have enabled me to stay up to date with changes.
-They set a very high standard for this type of activity in the Greek market,” he comments.
+“So far, I’ve attended various forums, seminars and trainings in Athens which have enabled me to stay up to date with changes.
+Thenamaris sets a very high standard for this type of activity in the Greek market,” he comments.

 Advice for future seafarers